SvarDOS/edrdos/README.md

 floppy and installs a boot loader to make the floppy bootable.

 Note that the included SYS command is currently not adapted to installing DRKERNEL.SYS.
+You may, however, rename the single-file kernel to KERNEL.SYS to indicate SYS to use the kernel as a FreeDOS replacement kernel.
+It should then install via `SYS A:`.

-You may, however, manually copy DRKERNEL.SYS over to the drive to be booted from and name it DRBIO.SYS.
+You may also manually copy DRKERNEL.SYS over to the drive to be booted from and name it DRBIO.SYS.
 Like so:

     SYS A: /BOOTONLY
     COPY DRKERNEL.SYS A:\DRBIO.SYS
     COPY COMMAND.COM A:\COMMAND.COM

-This is an interim solution and will be changed soon.
+The kernel than utilizes the ordinary EDR-DOS boot protocol, but with DRBIO.SYS being a combined DRBIO / DRDOS file.

 The provided SYS command is part of the FreeDOS kernel repository The binary was built from this specific